 - Learn how to identify Eurasian water-milfoil and how to prevent accidentally spreading this plant with your watercraft or fishing equipment.

 - Avoid infested areas or reduce your speed when travelling near Eurasian water-milfoil infestations.
-Your propeller can break off fragments and spread the pieces to new areas.
+Your propeller can dislodge fragments and spread the pieces to new areas.
 New plants can grow from small pieces of the plant.

 - Avoid planting Eurasian water milfoil in your aquarium or water garden.
 Aquarium hobbyists and water gardeners should only use native or non-invasive plants and are encouraged to ask retailers for plants that are not invasive.

 - Never release unwanted aquarium plants or pets.
-Return or donate unwanted plants to a garden centre or pet store, or put them in the garbage.
-Do not put them in the compost or discard them in natural areas.
-Discarded plants may produce seeds than can sprout.
+Return or donate unwanted plants to a garden centre, pet store, or put them in the garbage.
+Unlike terrestrial plants, aquatic plants can be composted so long as the compost is at least 30m from the water’s edge.

-- If you find Eurasian water-milfoil or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario website to report a sighting.
+- If you find Eurasian water-milfoil or another invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.

 OFAH/OMNRF Invading Species Awareness Program.
 (2012).
 Eurasian Water-milfoil.
 Retrieved from: www.invadingspecies.com.